-We met with EVI Inc. early on in our restaurant project to do a site survey for the Hoboken, NJ location of Flatbread Grill to make sure it was going to be possible to install a restaurant hood system into what used to be a former fro-yo shop.
-After we got the okay from EVI that a hood and ventilation system could be installed into the space, our next step was to figure out where and how.
+We met with the ventilation / hood installer early on in our restaurant project to do a site survey for the Hoboken, NJ location of Flatbread Grill to make sure it was going to be possible to install a restaurant hood system into what used to be a former fro-yo shop.
+After we got the okay from them that a hood and ventilation system could be installed into the space, our next step was to figure out where and how.
 We were very limited with where the hood could be placed because there was a fire escape in the back of the building AND a building connected to ours that was not owned by the same landlord, which meant absolutely nothing of ours could be attached to it.
 The duct work was going to go up three floors, which meant that no residential windows could get blocked off.
 All of these restrictions, as well as the size of the space meant we had to make a decision to reduce our kitchen imprint, so we decided to eliminate the use of a type 2 hood and strictly use a type 1 hood.
 A type 2 hood is used for convection ovens, baking ovens, and pizza ovens.
 We had 114 inches to work with, so we figured we can upgrade to a more efficient convection oven that will fit underneath the type 1 hood and eliminate the bigger, bulkier oven we used in the past to bake our specialty flatbreads.

 The overall installation of the system, once we received approval from the zoning, health, fire AND building department, went rather smoothly.
 Having the hood system ready to go helps us visualize how our kitchen setup will flow.
 It’s exciting and nerve-wrecking at the same time because now that the hood system is built, it all seems so much more real.
 We are quite happy with the way the whole installation of the hood went for our next location of Flatbread Grill in Hoboken, NJ!
 One major part of construction is completed and now that we know exactly how our kitchen is being laid out, we can focus on the rest of construction.